tkhq/sdk/examples/with-federated-passkeys/README.md

 $ pnpm run dev
 ```

-This command will run a nextjs app on localhost:3000.
-If you navigate to localhost:3000 in your browser, you can follow the prompts to create a sub organization and private key for the newly created sub organization.
+This command will run a NextJS app on port 3000.
+If you navigate to http://localhost:3000 in your browser, you can follow the prompts to create a sub-organization and private key for the newly created sub-organization.